 Booth space is nearly always negotiable.
 Unless the promoter has a killer sold-out show, they have wiggle room.
 Whether it is on the the booth costs, associated costs such as drayage, or electrical, booth location, or promotional extras, you should work to make sure you get the best deal for you.
 You can drive a hard bargain without being a jerk.
 Learn to be insistent and persistent.
 The squeaky wheel does get the grease.
 If you don’t ask, you don’t get.

-You have just a few seconds to give an impression about your work and yourself.
+You have just a few seconds to give an impression of your work and yourself.
 Your booth needs to look like you care about your work and you came to do business and take the opportunity to be there seriously.
 That doesn’t mean you can’t have a fun time and be jovial, just make sure your booth look as professional as it can.

-For many, the best thing you can do is setup the booth in advance at home, then give it the white glove look and make improvements.
+For many, the best thing you can do is set up the booth in advance at home, then give it the white glove look and make improvements.
 Don’t tell me you can’t do better.
 I refuse to accept that answer.
 Kick it up a notch or two.

 The reverse problem is the booth looks empty.
 That begs the question of what’s going on here?
 Unless it is the last hours of a successful show and you are clearing inventory to avoid shipping it home, you want your booth to be well stocked, and organized.
 Give thought to how you present your work.
 Is there a flow to what the viewer is seeing?
-Or, are they finding a jumble of things that makes it hard for them to connect with your work?
+Or, are they finding a jumble of things that make it hard for them to connect with your work?

 You may have the talent and interest to create art in a bunch of genres.
-While this is a blessing for your creative self, it is a huge curse for the businessperson in you that has to run the show and get paid for the effort.
+While this is a blessing for your creative self, it is a massive curse for the businessperson in you that has to run the show and get paid for the effort.
 You cannot be all things to all people.

-You went to the great expense of buying the booth space, creating the art to fill it, preparing for and travelling to the show, and more.
+You went to the great expense of buying the booth space, creating the art to fill it, preparing for and traveling to the show, and more.
 Don’t blow it by setting a booth that looks like the art was made by 12 different people.
 Settle in on what are your best images within a genre and mine that mother lode.
 You can always come back another time, or go to another show and display that polar opposite side of your creativity.

 A word of caution here.
-I would sometimes sell ad space, or show space to an artist or publisher and when I first got to see their work, I was astounded.
+I would sometimes sell ad space or show space to an artist or publisher, and when I first got to see their work, I was astounded.
 It was not why you might think.
 It was because all the work looked similar.
 I know I just told you to have cohesiveness and clarity.
 That does not mean loading your booth with 100 originals of the same subject, or in the same palette.

 In graphic design, white or negative space is critical.
-I mentioned how clutter is a show killer, so is lack of access within a booth.
+I mentioned how clutter is a show killer, so is lack of access to a booth.
 One of the worst things you can do is put a table in the front of your booth.
 NEVER do that.
 It sends a strong visual message that you are attempting to create a barrier between the buyer and you.

 You want an inviting environment as much as possible.
-Blocking the entry is a really bad idea.
+Blocking the entry is a terrible idea.
 I realize there is a delicate balance between wanting to have enough product to display and keeping the amount of negative space to an appealing amount.
 I would tend to push it towards more space.
 Just a tad more than makes you comfortable is likely to have the exact opposite effect on potential buyers.

 These are generalities because art sizes are all over the place from tiny pieces of jewelry to massive pieces of chainsawed sculpture and everything in between.
 If you keep the perspective of your visitor enjoyment and visual pleasure, you will tend to make the right decision more often.